mapbox/sphericalmercator/README.md

 ### `px(ll, zoom)`

-Convert lat, lon to screen pixel x, y from 0, 0 origin, a certain zoom level.
+Convert lon, lat to screen pixel x, y from 0, 0 origin, a certain zoom level.
 The inverse of `ll`

 ### `ll(px, zoom)`